AmpliconSuite/CoRAL/README.md

 3. `plot`: Create plots of decomposed cycles and/or breakpoint graph sashimi plot.
 4. `hsr`: Identify candidate locations of chromosomal homogenously staining region (HSR) integration points for ecDNA.
 5. `cycle2bed`: Convert the [AmpliconArchitect](https://github.com/AmpliconSuite/AmpliconArchitect) (AA) style  `*_cycles.txt` file to a .bed format.
 The AA format is also used by CoRAL.
+6. `cycle`: Run the cycle extraction algorithm on a previously generated breakpoint graph.
+NOTE: This requires the breakpoint graph to be generated with CoRAL v2.1.0 or later, as we require `path constraints` and `amplicon intervals` to be included in the provided `*_graph.txt` file.

 ## 1. ```seed```
 As the seed amplification intervals are required by the main script ```reconstruct``` mode, it is suggested the user first run ```seed``` mode to generate seed amplification intervals.